 The Truth About How Divorce Works

-Divorce is often counterintuitive.
-From where you sit, it might not make sense that half (or more) of your paycheck for the next decade will be siphoned off to support your spouse and kids before you even see it.
+Divorce is often counter-intuitive.
+From where you sit, it might not make sense that half (or more) of your paycheck for the next _____ (insert a length of time you think is crazy) will be siphoned off to support your spouse and kids before you even see it.
 Or maybe you are on the other side of the fence, wondering how the court expects you to raise two kids on less than ten dollars a day.

 Either way, you feel like what is happening to you is unfair.
 Why?
 Because your expectation about what should happen is different from the reality of what is happening.
 In the gap between your expectations vs reality is misery.